Early Childhood Education Bachelor's Degree Program

 The Bachelor of Science in Early Childhood Education provides students with an advanced understanding of early childhood theory and practices.
 The program provides students with the pedagogical knowledge they need to work in early childhood settings.
 The program is structured to provide a professional education with a comprehensive curriculum for students to work in non-certified administrative or teaching positions.
 It is guided by constructivist-based developmentally appropriate teaching philosophy and practices for children ages birth-age 8.

 All prerequisite and major requirements must be completed with a grade of ‘C’ or higher.
+Applicants must be able to complete field experience hours.

 Students must complete the following prerequisite requirements for all concentrations.